LSC Logo

 How the Commission pays you

 Your certificate/tax invoice is checked by the assigning officer and, if correct, certified for payment.
-Practitioners are paid by a bulk cheque to their firm account each month.
+Practitioners are paid by electronic funds transfer to their firm account each month.
 If any part of your bill is disallowed, a brief explanation will accompany payment.
 If you think your bill has been wrongly disallowed or reduced, you can seek more information from the assigning officer, and/or appeal to Commissioners.

-Payments outside the monthly cheque run will not normally be made.
-If a practitioner believes that there are such exceptional circumstances prevailing that a cheque outside the normal run should be requested, then such requests should be made to the Director, Deputy Director, or Assignments Manager who are the only authorised officers to consider such requests.
+Payments outside the monthly transfer will not normally be made.
+If a practitioner believes that there are such exceptional circumstances prevailing that an EFT outside the normal run should be requested, then such requests should be made to the Director, Deputy Director, or Assignments Manager who are the only authorised officers to consider such requests.

 Your final report

 At the conclusion of the matter, you are requested to render all outstanding invoices, and provide a short report as to how the matter has concluded.
 In criminal matters we need to know the court in which the charges were finalised, the legal outcome and the reason for finalisation.
-A Case Finalisation Form is included in the Criminal Law Proformas, and may be used or adapted for use by practitioners.
+Case Finalisation Forms are provided under Forms & Letters and may be used as your final report in criminal matters resolved in the Magistrates Court or the Youth Court.